Occlusal Splint Canberra

-An occlusal splint is a slim but hard appliance or guard that is fitted to the biting surface of the teeth.
-The splint is custom designed to guide the jaws into a neutral position to minimise the pressure on the teeth and joint due to grinding and clenching.
+An occlusal splint is a slim but hard appliance or guard that is custom-fitted to the biting surface of the teeth.
+It is designed to guide the jaws into a neutral position, effectively reducing the pressure on the teeth and joints caused by grinding and clenching.

-An occlusal splint is fabricated from the impression of patient’s teeth.
-As such, wearing the splint does not stop the grinding or clenching process, however it reduces the negative impact like teeth wear, chips and cracks.
-A correctly designed splint holds the jaws in relaxed rest position, thereby minimises pressure on the Temporomandibular joint (TMJ).
-Sometimes, a patient is referred to a TMJ specialist to have it treated.
+An occlusal splint is fabricated based on the impression of the patient’s teeth.
+While wearing the splint does not stop the grinding or clenching process, it significantly reduces the negative impacts such as teeth wear and chips.
+A well-designed dental splint holds the jaws in a relaxed rest position, minimizing pressure on the TMJ.
+In complex cases, patients may be referred to a TMJ specialist for additional treatment.

-An occlusal splint is normally worn at night but can be used during daytime as well if required.
-Routine maintenance includes brushing of splint in the morning with a normal toothbrush and rinsing under tap water.
+Typically worn at night, the occlusal splint can also be used during the daytime if necessary.
+Regular maintenance includes brushing the splint in the morning with a normal toothbrush and rinsing it under tap water.

 If you are experiencing teeth grinding or clenching issues in Canberra, consider an occlusal splint to protect your teeth and jaws.
 Our skilled dental professionals can custom-fit the splint for your comfort and optimal oral health.

 Contact us today At Harrison Dental Care to learn more and schedule an appointment.